-- Commercial projects are held to generate stable cash flow and are managed by professional companies.
-However, should the right opportunity arise, a commercial project might be sold, if we feel that it is the best way to generate maximum value from the property. - Residential projects (apartments and houses) are sold to end buyers.
+- Commercial projects are held to generate stable cash flow and are managed by professional asset management companies.
+However, should an opportunity arise for asset realization, it will be considered in order to generate maximum value from the property. - Residential projects (apartments and houses) are sold to end buyers.